jeehge/Study/Concurrency/Section5.md

-# 5. Intermediate async/await & CheckedContinuation**
+# 5. Intermediate async/await & CheckedContinuation
-async/await & CheckedContinuation
+async/await & CheckedContinuation 중간

 In the previous chapter, you worked through creating custom asynchronous sequences.
 At this point, you should already feel right at home when it comes to using `AsyncSequence` and `AsyncStream`.